tailcallhq/graphql-nexus/README.md

 # graphql-nexus
-Integrations with public REST APIs that are exposed as GraphQL and deployed on Edge
+Integrations with public REST APIs that are exposed as GraphQL and deployed on edge.